sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A fast DVI to PNG/GIF converter
+Short desc    : A fast DVI to PNG/GIF converter
 URL          : http://tug.org/texlive/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : This program makes PNG and/or GIF graphics from DVI files as
+Descript     : This program makes PNG and/or GIF graphics from DVI files as
              : obtained from TeX and its relatives.
 Its benefits include:
              : Speed.
 It offers very fast rendering of DVI as bitmap files,
              : which makes it suitable for generating large amounts of images